 Bottom line: Is iolo a good antivirus?

 Iolo seems to be more trouble than it's worth, plus it should undergo third-party testing to see whether it can compete with other antivirus services.
-During our latest round of testing, the scan speeds were decent and it flagged the malware, but we're still wary due to our install issues.
+During our latest round of testing, we had inconclusive scans and were still wary due to our previous install issues.

 Iolo is also massively confusing from the perspective of a potential buyer.
 There were simply too many products to choose from on the iolo website, and it wasn’t super clear what the differentiating features between products actually did.